Meet Wesley Haffenden

 It was a good childhood.
 And I’m proud of where I come from.

-In 2007, my dad lost his job during the housing crisis.
 Like a lot of Hoosier families, we went from getting by to struggling to pay the bills.

-I didn’t fully understand what was happening until a school counselor pulled me out of class and handed me a gift card for food.
 My parents had been doing everything they could to shield us, but the reality was unavoidable.

 My family relied on the free and reduced lunch program, food banks, and Hoosier Healthwise to get through that time.
-Combined with their hard work, that support helped them rebuild and find stability again.

 I’ve seen what stability looks like, and I’ve seen how quickly it can disappear.